Probate and Estate Planning Lawyer

 Probate law comes into play when you lose a loved one.
 The Alabama probate process is designed to take care of dividing the estate among appropriate parties, and each state has specific requirements and deadlines.
 Probate legally ensures that the deceased person’s wishes are followed whether or not there is a will and guarantees that all state laws are obeyed.

-You can ensure speedy probate or avoid the process altogether with the help of our lawyers at Johnstone Adams, LLC.
-We can create a living trust naming your beneficiaries.
+You can ensure speedy probate or avoid the process altogether with the help of an estate planning lawyer at Johnstone Adams, LLC.

 Johnstone Adams LLC has been ranked Best Lawyers® “Best Law Firms” in the region for 12 practice areas in 2022.
 We’ve helped clients for over a century and provide a wide range of specialties with decades of combined experience.
 Our broad interests allow us to serve individuals and companies with the legal help they need personally and professionally.